volkanovska/NER-annotation-with-LLMs/README.md

 ```
 Follow the instructions that the script generates.

-## Error taxonomy
+## Error classification

-A detailed description of the error taxonomy is provided in paper (2).
+A detailed description of the error classification is provided in paper (2).

 The error classes are: missed entities, sources of confusion, possible candidates, new categories, and pure noise.